stefenphelps/stefenphelps.com/src/pages/blog/hubspot-blog-search.md

 ---
-title: 'How to Build a HubSpot Blog Search'
+title: "How to Build a HubSpot Blog Search"
 description: "Have you ever wished your HubSpot blog had a search feature that didn't take you off your website — _looking at you, google search module_ ? — and that it would search only for blog posts?
 Here is how I recently accomplished this task"
-publishDate: '2017-05-16'
+publishDate: "2017-05-16"
 categories:
-  - 'hubspot'
+  - "hubspot"
-heroImage: '/images/search-hubspot-blog.gif'
+heroImage: "/images/search-hubspot-blog.gif"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 **2019 Update — [HubSpot now offers a site search API](https://developers.hubspot.com/docs/methods/content/search-for-content).
 I highly recommend using the search API going forward.
 This guide was written before the API existed but I'll leave it up as a reference.**